 22nd May 2017: The bank holiday was very quiet, good job the inspectors were here and are leaving tomorrow.
 We had our inspection this afternoon and all good.
 They were such an improvement on last year's inspector who I now understand is working on a big club site.
 24th April 2017:

 John is 72 today but he has spent the weekend carrying blocks up a ladder helping our son with his building extension.
 I must be looking after him well.
 Not only are the housemartins back but we now have a baby squirrel to likes to come and ring the bell at the top of the back steps, he doesn't run away but stays to laugh at us for opening the door.
 20th April 2017:

 What a week we have just had, first Golly Goat was very poorly and the vet didn't really know what was wrong.
 We put him in a cage in the living room and his bleats kept me awake for 3 nights in a row, by 3am on Sunday morning I wanted him to lose his voice and by 5am all I could think of was "goat stew".
-The family took pity on me and put him in the shed with our lamb.
-Then today Cocoa (the kid that Liz wants to keep) was also ill and off to the vet again, fortunately the vet was more au fait with goats and thinks that they are growing too quickly and the ligaments are not keeping up causing them pain.
+The family took pity on me and put him in the shed with our lamb and he is OK now.

 While we all watched "Call the Midwife" on TV last night Fudge gave birth to 3 enormous baby boys that Liz has called Cola, Cocoa and Goliath (guess who was biggest).
 All is well and they are cute but if any of you tell Liz or John I said so I will deny all knowledge!19th February 2017: